BayraktarLab/cell2location/README.md

 User documentation is availlable on https://cell2location.readthedocs.io/en/latest/.

 The architecture of the package is briefly described [here](https://github.com/BayraktarLab/cell2location/blob/master/cell2location/models/README.md).
 Cell2location architecture is designed to simplify extended versions of the model that account for additional technical and biologial information.
 We plan to provide a tutorial showing how to add new model classes but please get in touch if you would like to contribute or build on top our package.

+We also provide an experimental numpyro translation of the model.
+Note that the pyro translation of cell2location in this repo does not work.

 ## Documentation and API details